-Review of theories of government growth raises more questions than answers.
-However, it will also show that the relationship between government growth and economic efficiency is more complex than many classical liberals would like to believe.
+The relationship between the size of government and economic development is more complex than many classical liberals would like to believe.
 There is a robust negative correlation between government size and economic growth, although establishing the direction of causality is a more complex issue (Andreas Bergh and Magnus Henrekson, 2010).
 Economic growth may slow as countries reach a more advanced stage of economic development that also sees an increase in demand for governments, but without a causal connection.
 Growth in governments can also give rise to a drive in search for greater efficiencies on the part of reform-oriented politicians, making government growth more sustainable and increasing the efficient size of governments.
 The expected negative relationship between government and economic growth will be weakened to the extent that governments successfully adopt market-oriented policies designed to ease the revenue and other constraints on their expansion.
 As we shall see, the Henry tax review process and recommendations can be interpreted in this light.
 These efficiency gains have led some social democrats to claim that growth in government has been a 'free lunch.'